of Information Systems - Emeritus

 my family moved to Manhattan when I was seven years old where I lived for

-thirty years before moving to Harrington Park, New Jersey and later LaGrange,
+thirty three years before moving to Harrington Park, New Jersey and later LaGrange,

-New York.
+New York, Centerville, Ohio, and now Timonium, Maryland.
 I consider myself to be an "upper west side" Manhattanite

 by temperament, which if you know New York City should tell you a lot.